Swedish Cyprus Expedition - 90th anniversary

 Swedish Cyprus Expedition - 90th anniversary!

-90 years ago, Swedish archaeologists began to explore Cyprus's oldest history.
+90 years ago, Swedish archaeologists began to explore the ancient history of Cyprus.
 Between 1927-1931 its members excavated some 20 different places on the island, laying the foundation for a understanding of development of the Stone Age through the Roman empire.
 In conjunction with the expedition's 90th anniversary in 2017, the museum will highlight the efforts of the Swedish archaeologists in various ways.
 We will highlight new research and invite audiences to interact with the expedition both on site at the museum and here online.

 The Cyprus Collections

-Between June 7-16, researcher Valentina Vassallo from Lund University visited the museum to scan figurines from the open air sanctuary at Aiya Irini, which are in the collections of the Museum of Mediterranean and Near Eastern Antiquities.
+Between June 7-16 of 2017, researcher Valentina Vassallo from Lund University visited the museum to scan figurines from the open air sanctuary at Aiya Irini, which are in the collections of the Museum of Mediterranean and Near Eastern Antiquities.

 3D-scanning the Cyprus collections

 On the blog of the National Museums of World Culture, Sweden, our staff tells tales and secrets behind our collections - some of which is on view and some of which is hidden deep within the archives.
 Read a blog post on the ongoing research about the Cyprus collections, written by Antiquarian Anna Fahlén, and an interview with the daughter of the expedition's architect and photographer:

 Play with history - with today's technology

 The Museum of Mediterranean and Near Eastern Antiquities has initiated an exciting collaboration with KTH Royal Institute of Technology with the aim of using today's technology to contextualize the excavation and its findings.
 The project will premier in the late fall/early winter of 2017.